Saturday, 28 September 2024

 It was the prospect of revisiting these two hills, along with Maoile Lunndaidh and Sgorr Ruadh and the tantalising forecast of superb weather that had prompted me to offer to accompany Anna on her quest to complete the Munros.
 She hoped to climb these distant Munros before winter and preferred not to walk alone on these two extremely remote hills.
 We had a couple of email exchanges and agreed to meet after we had both driven up and climbed different hills on Wednesday.
 I did not know what to expect following our previous casual encounter on the Glomach Falls path but her enthusiasm and determination to finish climbing the Munros was infectious.
 I had been similarly driven when finishing my Munro rounds.
 My passion for the mountains, which had languished since Covid was reignited.

-After we had both managed 3 hard but brilliant days in the mountains and checking that the Indian Summer Sunday would extend to Sunday, we decided to take a rest day on Saturday We had a lazy morning, eating, talking, looking at photos, sorting our stuff, drying shoes and boots and checking the bikes.
-I removed the toe clips from my bike to reduce the probability of any more strapped-in somersaults.
+After we had both managed 3 hard but brilliant days in the mountains and checked that the Indian Summer would extend to Sunday, we decided to take a rest day on Saturday.
+We had a lazy morning, eating, talking, looking at photos, sorting our stuff, drying our shoes and checking my bruises and the bikes.
+I was urged to remove the toe clips from my bike to reduce the probability of any more strapped-in somersaults.
 We drove to Plockton for an al fresco lunch and meandered around the village, pottered around Lochalsh, walked across the Skye Bridge and did some food shopping.
 We arrived back at the house by 6pm and prepared an early dinner compared to the three previous nights.
 I was told to be up by six for the big day.
 We managed to get off by 7:20 and we were cycling from Attadale well before 8am.

 The weather was cooler and there was a morning breeze but then we hadn't started any of our previous walks before 11am despite being on the doorstep of the mountains.
 Another car was already parked and a walker wearing a stalker's hat was setting out on his bike.
 We left about ten minutes later, after unloading the bikes and donning appropriate clothing for the cooler conditions.
 The first couple of kilometres are flat and apart from slowing to watch a large stag hiding in the bracken, we were rolling along fine.